2020–21 Professional U18 Development League: Professional Development League 2

 The 2020-21 Under-18 League 2, or Under-18s Professional Development League 2 as it is sometimes referred to, is the seventh campaign of post-EPPP Under-18 football's second tier, designed for those academies with Category 2 status.
 The league is split regionally into north and south divisions, with each team facing opponents in their own region twice both home and away and opponents in the other region once home OR away.
 This results in 25 games being played in the North Division, and South Division.
 The sides finishing in the top two positions in both regions at the end of the season will progress to a knockout stage to determine the overall league champion.
 Wigan Athletic U18s and Millwall U18s are the defending regional champions.
+18 teams competed in the league this season.

 Swansea City U18s dropped down to Category Two status in August 2020 and will join the South division this season.